Museums and Digital Cultural Heritage

 • Digital infrastructure for Estonian Humanities research

-The humanities – such as history, cultural theory, linguistics, folklore studies, and ethnology – are rapidly digitizing.
-People’s daily cultural communication and everyday life are increasingly taking place in digital environments.
-Research objects, whether historical sources or cultural phenomena, are also more frequently available in digital form.
+Humanities disciplines — including history, cultural theory, linguistics, folkloristics, and ethnology — are undergoing a rapid digital transformation.
+Everyday cultural interaction increasingly takes place in digital environments, and research materials, whether historical sources or contemporary cultural expressions, are ever more frequently available in digital form.

-In collaboration with researchers and data managers, services will be developed to support data analysis, visualization, and application in various fields – from scientific research to education and cultural projects.
+In collaboration with researchers and data stewards, the infrastructure is developing services that support data analysis, visualisation, and the application of cultural data in various domains — from academic research to education and cultural projects.

 • Eesti keeles